Linkkijkl/linkki-web/content/hallitus/_index.en.md

 The main task of the administrative team is to ensure and work towards compliance with the legislation, such as the **Association Act**, in the activities of the association.
 The team ensures that meetings are organized according to the legal requirements and takes care of financial monitoring and budgeting.
 The team primarily operates in an administrative and coordinating role.
 Team members also participate in the activities of other teams when necessary.

 **Chairperson** acts as the head of the association.
-They organize meetings, communicate with the university, and liase with chairpersons of other student associations.
+They organize meetings, communicate with the faculty, and liase with chairpersons of other student associations.

 **Vice Chairperson** ensures that the Chairperson completes their tasks and assumes the Chairperson's duties if they're unable to fulfill them.